Youth Summer Program

 Join us for The Broad’s inaugural Youth Summer Program!
 Our before-hours creative writing programs, Art+Story and Art+Rhyme, made possible by Leading Partner East West Bank with support from Land Rover, provide young people in Los Angeles the opportunity to discover The Broad’s art collection while developing critical and visual thinking skills.
 Art+Story prompts children between the ages of 8-14 to write stories based on the artwork, while Art+Rhyme encourages ages 15-18 to write poetry.

 Youth groups will also have access to Soul of a Nation: Art in the Age of Black Power 1963-1983, a powerful art exhibition celebrating the work of more than 60 Black artists, and features paintings, sculptures, photography, murals and more.

-Program will take place every Tuesday and Wednesday morning starting June 18 to August 14, 2019.
+The summer program will take place every Tuesday and Wednesday morning starting June 18 to August 14, 2019.

 “What I like about the artwork is that whoever made it did it because it’s what they love.
 My favorite part was talking about the art.
 In the future, I want to work at a museum.” –Sophia

-Led by a VSA, Art+Story programs engage students, teachers and chaperones in lively discussion around two works on view which students later respond to through creative story writing.
+Led by a VSA, Art+Story programs engage students, teachers, and chaperones in lively discussion around two works on view which students later respond to through creative story writing.

 “A program that takes L.A. students into the Broad Museum is inspiring poetry.”